You might be excited after reading real estate investment book or attending property seminar.

 There are numerous considerations to make here and a good broker who understands investment will be able to guide you in the right direction.

-Note: In Malaysia, there are websites like iMoney and RinggitPlus that acts as a comparison site for mortgage.
+Note: In Malaysia, there are websites like iMoney and RinggitPlus that acts as a comparison site for mortgages.
 Check them out.

 9. BEING LESS THAN THOROUGH